 Application process

-We highly recommend you let your career counselor know you are applying for the internship — they can help you.
+We highly recommend you let your career coach or school counselor know you are applying for the internship — they can help you.
+Please take this as an opportunity to write in your own words.
+Applications may be put through an AI detector.
 To apply for this internship:

-Complete the application via Google Form to provide us with basic information like your school and contact information for you and your guardian.
+Complete the application via Google Form to provide us with basic information like your school and contact information for you and your parent/guardian.

-Use this template to answer two short essay questions below.
+Use this template to answer the two short essay questions listed below.
 Each answer should be 250-500 words.

-Email your responses to Doug Mayorga at dmayorga@shorerivers.org with the email subject title: 2025 DCPS Summer Internship Application.
+Email your essay responses and one page resume to Doug Mayorga at dmayorga@shorerivers.org with the email subject title: 2026 DCPS Summer Internship Application.

 about shorerivers